 A solar shower is basically a bag filled with water that is heated by the sun so that a person can take an easy, convenient outdoor shower.
 The solar-powered shower is a favorite among campers, as it allows for showering while backpacking or in very rural areas.
 They are also popular among those building a house, as they can be set up before construction is complete, allowing the builders to wash off the grime of the day without having to go home.

-The most simple type of solar shower consists of a small bag, generally around 5 gallons (19 liters), usually made of something like a flexible PVC coated black or dark gray.
+The simplest type of sun-powered shower consists of a small bag, generally around 5 gallons (19 liters), usually made of something like a flexible PVC coated black or dark gray.
 An opening hatch at the top can be put over a spigot to fill the bag, and at the bottom a flexible plastic tube comes out, which allows the user to direct the water where they want.
-Generally a solar shower of this design will also have some sort of spigot on the end of the tube, allowing the flow of water to be easily stopped.
+Generally a shower of this design will also have some sort of spigot on the end of the tube, allowing the flow of water to be easily stopped.

-This most simple type of solar shower, the bag and tube variety, can be found for around $15 US Dollars (USD), making them an economical addition to a backpacking kit.
-Some more dynamic varieties of the solar shower can cost in the $40 USD to $50 USD range, depending on the materials used and the additional components.
+This most basic sun-powered shower, the bag and tube variety, can be found for around $15 US Dollars (USD), making it an economical addition to a backpacking kit.
+Some more dynamic varieties of the shower can cost in the $40 USD to $50 USD range, depending on the materials used and the additional components.
 For example, there are types of solar shower that are meant for whitewater rafting campers, which act as a solar shower when filled with water, but are also built to act as a drybag when empty, so that food and valuables can be protected on the river.